You are here

 Filter and brew according to chosen method directly over ice.

-The melting ice contributes to the total water volume without weakening the beverage and the immediate cooling of the brewing coffee helps trap in some aromatics that other iced coffee processes don't.
+All the ice should melt, contributing to the total water volume without weakening the beverage and the immediate cooling of the brewing coffee helps trap in some aromatics that other iced coffee processes don't.
 Delicious!